 Try meditaion or relaxing techniques like 4-7-8 breathing to bring the irriatibility level down.

-Studies show that women in menopause are 4 times more likely to suffer from depression.
+Studies show that menopausal women are 4 times more likely to suffer from depression.
 The difficult part of this is that the connection to fluctuating hormones can be missed and antidepressants subscribed.
 You are the master controller of your health and you will know best if you feel unable to cope and should seek help.

 33. Panic Attacks